adcli - Man Page

 After a successful join add the domain SID and the machine account password to the Samba specific databases by calling Samba's net utility.

 Please note that Samba's net requires some settings in smb.conf to create the database entries correctly.
-Most important here is currently the workgroup option, see smb.conf(5) for details.
+Most important here are currently the workgroup, realm and security options, see smb.conf(5) for details.

 If Samba's net cannot be found at /usr/bin/net, this option can be used to specific an alternative location with the help of an absolute path.